ATB Financial: Formation

 Aberhart sought to create a State Credit House which facilitated some banking services in small communities where larger banks had previously closed.
-Subsequently, the Aberhart government created the Alberta Treasury Branches through a series of Orders in Council in late-August and early-September 1938, following the judicial defeat the Social Credit monetary reforms at the Supreme Court.
-The Aberhart government authorized the Treasury Department to establish "branches of the provincial treasury" and with $200,000 of provincial funds as capital the first Alberta Treasury Branch was opened in Rocky Mountain House on September 29, 1938, followed by branches in Edmonton, Andrew, Grande Prairie, Killam, and St. Paul which opened the next day.
-The first employees of the Treasury Branches were provincial civil servants with previous banking experience, many of which were transferred from the Treasury Department's Sales Tax Branch following the abolishment of the provincial sales tax.
+Subsequently, the Aberhart government created the Alberta Treasury Branches through a series of Orders in Council in late-August and early-September 1938, following the judicial defeat at the Supreme Court of legislation passed by the Social Credit government.
+The Aberhart government authorized the Treasury Department to establish "branches of the provincial treasury" and with $200,000 of provincial funds as capital, the first Alberta Treasury Branch was opened in Rocky Mountain House on September 29, 1938, followed by branches in Edmonton, Andrew, Grande Prairie, Killam, and St. Paul which opened the next day.
+The first employees of the Treasury Branches were provincial civil servants with previous banking experience, many of whom were transferred from the Treasury Department's Sales Tax Branch following the abolishment of the provincial sales tax.
 Besides banking, the Treasury Branches served as government offices and propaganda centres.

 The Aberhart government was able to utilize the Treasury Branches to operate the "Interim Program", which was an attempt to provide the citizen's dividend promised by the Social Credit government in 1935.
 The Interim Program's name indicated the temporary nature of the program, which would remain in place until a complete system of Social Credit could be established in Alberta.
-Under the interim program, the Treasury Branches issued non-negotiable transfer vouchers in the place of regular currency, the vouchers could be redeemed at participating merchants in the province.
-Consumers who purchased goods from participating merchants which were partially produced in Alberta would earn a "bonus" in their account of up to three per cent, the full bonus (in the form of transfer vouchers) was earned if one-third of a consumers aggregate monthly purchases were "Alberta-made".
-The one-third Alberta-made program was generally ineffective in increasing domestic market demand as it was easy for consumers to meet the low threshold over the period of one month, in response the threshold on Alberta-made products was raised to one-half in February 1941.
+Under the interim program, the Treasury Branches issued non-negotiable transfer vouchers in place of regular currency that could be redeemed at participating merchants in the province.
+Consumers who purchased goods from participating merchants that were partially produced in Alberta would earn a "bonus" in their account of up to three per cent, the full bonus (in the form of transfer vouchers) being earned if one-third of a consumers aggregate monthly purchases were "Alberta-made".
+The one-third Alberta-made program was generally ineffective in increasing domestic market demand as it was easy for consumers to meet the low threshold over the period of one month.
+In response, the threshold on Alberta-made products was raised to one-half in February 1941.

-Transfer vouchers could also be used for payments to the provincial government, including taxes, license fees, and other provincial debts.
+Transfer vouchers could also be used for payments to the provincial government, including taxes, licence fees, and other provincial debts.
 The transfer voucher system worked considerably better than the previous attempt to issue a citizen's dividend in the form of prosperity certificates in 1936.